pankajal/sendwithus_parse/README.md

 ## About

-This is a Parse.com Cloud Code Module for the sendwithus API based on the official [NodeJS Client](https://github.com/sendwithus/sendwithus_nodejs)
+This is a Parse.com Cloud Code Module for the Sendwithus API based on the official [NodeJS Client](https://github.com/sendwithus/sendwithus_nodejs)

 ## Installation

-Copy 'sendwithus.js' to your Parse Cloud Code `cloud' directory
+Copy `sendwithus.js` to your Parse Cloud Code `cloud` directory

 # Usage